 Numerical simulations of ULDM \cite{Schive:2014dra,Schive:2014hza} found an empirical relation, connecting the soliton to its host halo.
-While the soliton-halo relation was originally reported as a relation between the soliton mass and the host halo mass, Refs.~\cite{Bar:2018acw,Bar:2019bqz} showed that the reported relation is precisely equivalent to a more physically tractable equality between the specific kinetic energy stored in the soliton and that in the host halo:
+While the soliton-halo relation was originally reported as a relation between the soliton mass and the host halo mass, \BarA and \BarB showed that the reported relation is precisely equivalent to a more physically tractable equality between the specific kinetic energy stored in the soliton and that in the host halo:

-Here, $ K $ is the kinetic energy, and $ M $ is the total mass in each component (the soliton core, and the host halo) of the density profile.
+Here, $ K $ is the kinetic energy, and $ M $ is the total mass in each component (the soliton core on the lhs, and the host halo on the rhs) of the density profile.

-Phenomenologically, \refeq{SH-mass-rel} implies that the peak rotation velocity of test particles, induced by the soliton gravitational potential, should be close to the peak rotation velocity induced by the host halo~\cite{Bar:2018acw}.
+Phenomenologically, \refeq{SH-mass-rel} implies that the peak rotation velocity of test particles, induced by the soliton gravitational potential, should be close to the peak rotation velocity induced by the host halo.
 This shape information on the velocity curve makes the soliton-halo relation an easy observational target.

-Theoretically, \refeq{SH-mass-rel} is suggestive of quasi-equilibrium\footnote{By quasi-equilibrium, we mean that the soliton may continue to grow after saturating the soliton-host halo relation, but at a parametrically reduced rate \cite{Eggemeier:2019jsu,Chen:2020cef}.} or approximate thermalisation between ULDM particles in the halo and in the soliton structure.
-Such a behaviour is consistent with the outcome of dynamical relaxation~\cite{Levkov:2018kau,Schwabe:2020eac}, that is much more efficient in ULDM than in CDM models due to the formation of ULDM interference patterns or granules, acting as massive quasi-particles~\cite{Hui:2016ltb,Bar-Or:2018pxz}.
+Theoretically, \refeq{SH-mass-rel} is suggestive of quasiequilibrium\footnote{By quasiequilibrium, we mean that the soliton may continue to grow after saturating the soliton-host halo relation, but at a parametrically reduced rate \cite{Eggemeier:2019jsu,Chen:2020cef}.} or approximate thermalization between ULDM particles in the halo and in the soliton structure.
+Such a behavior is consistent with the outcome of dynamical relaxation~\cite{Levkov:2018kau,Schwabe:2020eac} that is much more efficient in ULDM than in CDM models due to the formation of ULDM interference patterns or granules, acting as massive quasiparticles~\cite{Hui:2016ltb,Bar-Or:2018pxz}.